 Artist Claude Monet‘s name is synonymous with his dreamlike paintings which were inspired by his graceful gardens in Giverny, France, where he lived for 43 years.
-In 1980, his home and garden were opened to the public allowing Monet’s canvases to come to life.
+In 1980, Monet’s home and garden were opened to the public allowing Monet’s canvases to come to life.

 Today, visitors to Giverny can see the Japanese-style footbridge that spans the property’s small pond, clusters of water lilies wearing faint pink flowers, and pathways studded with clusters of vibrant blooms.